markcwm/openb3d.mod/README.md

 ## Status

-I haven't any spare time to work on the wrapper any more but I will still maintain any pull requests if there's anyone who wants to add or fix stuff officially, if I can use that word.
-I apologize if you were working on something with OpenB3D and were hoping for further updates, there were many things I wanted to add but I have had to devote all my time to real-world concerns.
-I would also like to take this opportunity to apologize to anyone I upset in the past with my thoughtless comments, I remember I misbehaved quite a bit on blitzbasic.com, people are more important than ideas.
-Thank you.
+I haven't any spare time to work on the wrapper any more but I will still try to maintain pull requests if there's anyone who wants to add or fix stuff on this repo.
+I apologize if you were working on something with OpenB3D and were hoping for more updates, there are many things I would like to add but I have to devote all my time to real-world concerns.
+If you find a bug, please post it as an issue here.
+Thanks.

 ## Installation
 * Extract the zip to `BlitzMax/mod` folder